-Place each sheet of glass mosaics face down and work a small amount of the mortar into the back of each sheet with a rubber grout float or the flat side of a trowel.
+Place each sheet of glass mosaics face down and work a small amount of the grout into the back of each sheet with a rubber grout float or the flat side of a trowel.
 Remove excess mortar from the back of the mosaic sheets with the straight edge of the trowel of float.
-This should fill all of the joints and leave a thin, wet layer of mortar on the back surface of the sheet.
-For sheets with varying thickness of glass mosaics then level grout to the thickest tile on the sheet.
+This should fill the joints but leave little or no grout on the back surface of the sheet.

-Key the mortar into the substrate using the flat side of a trowel to initiate a bond coat.
-Using the appropriate sized V-notch or small square notch trowel (e.g. 3/16" [4mm] square notch), add more adhesive and notch the mortar in a horizontal, straight pattern.
+Key the adhesive mortar into the substrate using the flat side of a trowel to initiate a bond coat.
+Using the appropriate sized V-notch or small square notch trowel (e.g. 3/16" [4mm] square notch), add more adhesive mortar and notch it in a horizontal, straight pattern.
 The freshly prepared sheet of glass mosaics is placed onto the fresh combed mortar on the floor or wall.
 After each sheet is placed, a flat wood block or rubber grout float is used to beat the face of the tiles and firmly embed the tiles into the mortar.
 A minimum of 95% coverage of mortar to tile should be achieved after the beat in.
 Check to make sure that a flat, uniform surface is attained.

 Note: DO NOT APPLY EXCESSIVE MORTAR ON THE SURFACE TO BE COVERED WITH MOSAICS.
-Too much mortar will squeeze up through the joints and produce an uneven finished surface.
+Too much mortar can squeeze up through the joints and produce an uneven finished surface.
 Excessive thickness of mortar can also slow the hardening of the mortar which means that the mortar will remain soft for an extended period and delay the removal of the paper mounting.